dutchconnectomelab/GAMBA-MATLAB/README.md

 system(['flirt -in ', input_img_file, ' -ref ', ref_img_file, ' -applyxfm -init ', reg_file, ' -out ', output_img_file]);
 ```

 Note 1: if `flirt` doesn’t work you may need to use the absolute path to FSL (which can be viewed in terminal through `echo $FSLDIR`).
-Then the Matlab script should be something like `system([‘/usr/local/fsl/bin/flirt -in input_img_anat_file … … `
+Then the MATLAB script should be something like `system([‘/usr/local/fsl/bin/flirt -in input_img_anat_file … … `

 Note 2: If you do not use FSL, please adjust the codes to coregister the input imaging file to */src/atlas/brain.nii.gz* and then continue.